City of Livermore website

 The only way to know if an animal that shows signs of the disease is infected is to humanely euthanize it and examine the brain tissue for presence of the virus.
 Any domestic or wild mammal that has bitten a human or pet and is showing signs suggestive of rabies should be humanely euthanized and the head given to a qualified rabies testing laboratory.
 With bats and other wild animals that have bitten humans or pets, the same applies even if they show no detectable signs of the disease.

-Due to the recent detection of the West Nile Virus in Alameda and Stanlslaus Counties, Livermore Animal control has been receiving lots of phone calls from concerned citizens regarding the West Nile Virus.
+Due to the recent detection of the West Nile Virus in Alameda and Stanlslaus Counties, Livermore Animal Services has been receiving lots of phone calls from concerned citizens regarding the West Nile Virus.

 The California Department of Health Services is requesting that the public call them directly to determine if the dead bird or tree squirrel meets the criteria for testing.